Common Home Electrical Issues and Questions

 Also, check the circuit breaker.
 If it is tripped, reset it.
 But if you continue to have problems, have an electrician look at it.

-Your electrical panel keeps your family safe, but old panels might not stop the electrical current when there is a problem.
 If you are not sure how old your panel is, look at the brand name.
 Zinsco and Federal Pacific (FPE) panels are very old and often do not trip when they should.
-You need to be replace a panel like this because it can fail to interrupt the electrical current when there is a problem.
+You need to replace a panel like this because it may fail to interrupt the electrical current in the event of a problem.
 When it fails to trip, it can electrocute you or cause a fire in your home.

 When the lightbulb isn’t the problem, check your electrical panel to see if the breaker tripped.
 If it has tripped, turn it back on.
 The light fixture should start working again if this is the problem.